miha-stopar/crypto-notes/zkp.md

 [1] Bangerter, Endre.
 Efficient zero knowledge proofs of knowledge for homomorphisms.
 Diss.
 Ruhr University Bochum, 2005.

 [2] Ivan Damgard.
 Efficient concurrent zero-knowledge in the auxiliary string model.
 In Bart Preneel, editor, Advances in Cryptology — EUROCRYPT 2000, volume 1807 of Lecture Notes in Computer Science, pages 431–444.
 Springer Verlag, 2000.

+[3] Ivan Damgard and Eiichiro Fujisaki.
+An integer commitment scheme based on groups with hidden order.
+In Advances in Cryptology — ASIACRYPT 2002, volume 2501 of LNCS.
+Springer, 2002.